Jesus, Our Covenant Man

 For Paul, everything that God has given and done for His people, He has done so, In Christ.

-- Every blessing and spiritual benefit, that God has provided for us, is found in Messiah.
+- Every blessing and spiritual benefit that God has provided for us, is found in Messiah.

-- Every work or act of salvation, is accomplished, in Messiah.
+- Every work or act of salvation is accomplished in Messiah.

 To put it simply, there is nothing that we receive from God, that is outside of ‘being in Christ’.
 There is nothing that God has provided for us, that is found outside of, ‘being in Christ’.
-For Paul, the Covenant riches and treasures, which God has given unto Israel in covenant, can be found no where else, but In Messiah.
+For Paul, the Covenant riches and treasures, which God has given unto Israel in covenant, can be found no where else, but In Christ Jesus.

-This New Covenant that God has made with Israel, is made with Israel, wrapped in the man, Jesus the Messiah.
+This New Covenant that God has made with Israel, is made with Israel, wrapped in the man, Jesus of Nazareth, the Messiah.
 A question that some will ask is, If the covenant is made with Jesus, then how do we get into the covenant?
-Is not the answer obvious.
+Is not the answer obvious?
 It is by grace through faith, in the finished work of Jesus.
 It is believing that what He has done is sufficient.
 That when he cried upon the cross, “It is finished”, he meant it, and we believe it.

 By trusting in His finished work, he gives us of His Spirit, so that we may be partakers of his divine nature (2 Pet.1:4).
-As the branch shares in the life of the vine, so we share in and are depended upon His Life.
+As the branch shares in the life of the vine, so we share in and are dependent upon His Life.

 By His Spirit, He has put his laws in our hearts and written them in our minds.
-By walking in His Spirit, we fulfill the Law of God.
+By walking in His Spirit, we fulfill the Law of God [Gal.
+5:16-26].
 By His Spirit abiding in us, He brings forth the Fruit which He desires, the fruit of love, joy, peace, longsuffering, gentleness, goodness, faithfulness, meekness, self-control.
 These are in full harmony with His Law.
 This is how we keep the Law of God, is by walking in His Spirit.
 We do not keep the Law by looking at the law.

 We do not please God by remembering the “thou shalt not’s” or the “thou shalt’s”.
 We are pleasing to God and walk in harmony with His Law, by loving the Lord our God with our whole heart and mind and by loving our neighbor as ourselves.
 We keep the law by looking at and being connected to Him.